 All coursework has as its goal a thorough academic understanding of theories of psychopathology and treatment, including the research which supports those theories.
-Coursework includes instruction in empirical methodology, such as the hypothetical-deductive method, and culminates in a comprehensive exam or thesis.
+Coursework includes instruction in empirical methodology and culminates in a comprehensive exam or thesis.
 A theoretical approach to assessment, diagnosis, psychotherapeutic treatment modalities and process-outcome evaluation is stressed as a foundation from which expertise in applied skills is developed.
-Coursework in this phase of the program includes research methods; philosophy, design and evaluation of theories of individual, group, child, and family psychotherapy; thesis.
+Coursework includes research methods; philosophy, design and evaluation of theories of individual, group, child, and family psychotherapy and thesis (optional).